fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 With the software in place, you need to create a VM and install macOS, the steps to do this vary depending on your software of choice.

-We've used [this guide](https://travellingtechguy.blog/vmware-dep/) in the past, please reach out in [#g-mdm](https://fleetdm.slack.com/archives/C03C41L5YEL) before starting so you can get the right serial numbers.
+If you are using VMWare, we've used [this guide](https://travellingtechguy.blog/vmware-dep/) in the past, please reach out in [#g-mdm](https://fleetdm.slack.com/archives/C03C41L5YEL) before starting so you can get the right serial numbers.

+If you are using UTM, you can simply click "Create a New Virtual Machine" button with the default settings.
+This creates a VM running the latest macOS.

 #### Testing manual enrollment